algusaem/algusaem/README.md

 - 👨‍💻 All my projects are launched on GitHub Pages or Vercel, you can check all of them through my portfolio at [https://algusaem.com/](https://algusaem.com/)

-- 💬 My favorite technologies are **React, Next, Chakra UI, Tailwind, and CSS, although I know many more!**
+- 💬 My favorite technologies are **React, Next, Chakra UI, and Tailwind, although I know many more!**

 - 📫 If you want to contact me my email is **algusaem@gmail.com**